awsdocs/amazon-lumberyard-user-guide/doc_source/network-replicas-binding.md

 ### GetNetworkBinding<a name="network-replicas-binding-details-get"></a>

 The component uses this function to create its `ReplicaChunk` and initialize any state it wants to synchronize across the session\.
-This function is called only on the master `ComponentEntity`\.
+This function is called only on the primary `ComponentEntity`\.
 The `ReplicaChunk` that is returned is automatically attached to the appropriate `Replica`\.

 ### SetNetworkBinding<a name="network-replicas-binding-details-set"></a>